 I'm also female.
 I wanted to save on rent so I placed an ad for a roommate.
 I added her to the 12-month lease when it was renewed in January.
 It was a form entitled: Addendum to rental agreement to add or remove resident(s).

-Shortly after moving in she's made my life a living nightmare all...
+Shortly after moving in she's made my life a living...
 Read more »

 It is not clear to me what your status is - are you also the landlord?
 Or did you just recruit a roommate and now both of you are signers on the lease with your landlord?
 Who does she pay her rent to - you or your landlord?
 The answers make all the difference in what your rights are....Read more »